 - Support Faculty Director throughout the proposal process, recruiting process, pre-departure, and while abroad

 - Assist Faculty Director with budget preparation

 - Create online application for each program

-- Create marketing materials
+- Create standard marketing materials for each program

 - Charge program fees to all students’ accounts (OSA does not collect any money)